 - Low Cost of Ownership

-This laser is a soft aperture Kerr-lens mode-locked (KLM) Ti:Sa laser.
-The laser cavity incorporates Dispersion-Compensating Mirror (DCM) pairs, which are required for smooth, high-precision group delay control over an octave-wide bandwidth.
+The Octavius fs laser is a soft-aperture Kerr-lens mode-locked (KLM) ti:sapphire laser.
+The laser cavity incorporates dispersion-compensating mirror (DCM) pairs, which are required for smooth, high-precision group delay control over the octave-wide bandwidth.
 The fabrication of these unique mirror pairs requires the optimization of a 150-coating-layer design.

-Ease of use and mechanical robustness were at the forefront of the design for the Octavius laser.
+Ease of use and mechanical robustness were at the forefront of the design for the Octavius fs laser.
 Unlike typical laser designs, which use traditional translation stages for tuning and alignment, the alignment of the Octavius is controlled via a unique flexure stage design that eliminates the various materials generally used for springs, bearings, and frames while still maintaining unprecedented accuracy and repeatability.
 Custom tooling and fixtures guarantee stress-free machining during production and therefore minimize drifts and misalignment of the laser cavity caused by stress relaxation.

 Please contact email@example.com for more information about this system, customization options, or to request a quote.